tobegit3hub/aiformat/README.md

 # AIFormat

-The AI Formatter with LLM models for code and documents.
+The AI Formatter which leverages LLM models for source code and documents.

 ## Install